celery/celery/docs/userguide/canvas.rst

 ---------------

-By default the synchronization step is implemented by having a recurring task poll the completion of the taskset every second, applying the subtask when ready.
+By default the synchronization step is implemented by having a recurring task poll the completion of the taskset every second, calling the subtask when ready.

 Example implementation: